ogeesan/Arms-In-and-Out-of-Australia/report.typ

 // #show "The Strategist": text(style: "italic")[The Strategist]

 = Introduction
 In 2018 the Australian Government announced its plan to become one of the top 10 arms exporters in the world @ausgovDefenceExportStrategy2018.
-Since then, Australia's share of the global international arms trade has increased by 54%, ranking it 17 in the world @sipriTrendsInternationalArms2024.
+Since then Australia's share of the global international arms trade has increased by 54%, ranking it 17 in the world @sipriTrendsInternationalArms2024.
 Modern warfare's civilian death rate is 25% to 50% @Khorram-ManeshEstimatingCivilianCasualties2021 and its negative impacts are much broader.
-For all of the strategic analysis we can do there are factual realities about who is doing the dying.
+For all of the strategic analysis we can do about Australia's "defence posture" there are factual realities about who is doing the dying.
 Australia is a growing arms exporter and Australians need to be aware of what this means.

-This document is two things.
+This report is two things.
 Firstly, it is an analysis of the data on the Australian arms industry designed to give readers an insight into what Australia is undertaking and the lack of clarity in the data about this.
 Secondly, it is a "toy-project" which is a programming project to learn and showcase competency to recruiters.
 It is for this second reason this report contains boxes like @cb-techstack, which are code or pseudo-code used to process and generate the data/graphs.